our top skin secrets to help you get your glow back

 know the difference between dry and dehydrated skin

 Dry skin refers to when your skin lacks lipids (natural fats) and this is bad because your skin's lipid barrier helps to lock moisture in and block irritants out.
+Dry skin tends to be uncomfortable, flaky, and itchy.

 how about a massage?